 Board Principal Responsibilities

 In order to ensure effective discharge of the Board’s functions, the Board will assume the following six (6) principal responsibilities:-

-- ensures succession planning including appointing, training, fixing the remuneration and where appropriate, replacing senior management;
+d) ensures succession planning including appointing, training, fix the remuneration and where appropriate, replacing senior management;

 Composition of the Board

 At least two (2) directors or one third (1/3) of the total number of directors on the Board, whichever is the higher, must be independent directors.

 If the number of directors of the Company is not three (3) or a multiple of three (3), then the number nearest one third (1/3) must be used.